atlassistant/atlas/documentation/NLU.md

 ## Reserved intent names

-They are some specific intent names that you should not take for your custom actions but should train to handle some specific case in the **atlas** core.
+There are some specific intent names that you should not take for your custom actions but should train to handle some specific case in the **atlas** core, they all starts with the prefix `atlas/`.

-These are:
+Some of them should be trained, these are:

-- `cancel`: Used to cancel an ongoing command
+- `atlas/cancel`: Used to cancel an ongoing command

 ## Parametric intent name